-- This SB-FRS shall be applied by all entities to all types of financial instruments, except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with SB-FRS 110 Consolidated Financial Statements, SB-FRS 27 Separate Financial Statements, or SB-FRS 28 Investments in Associates and Joint Ventures.
-However, in some cases, SB-FRS 110, SB-FRS 27 or SB-FRS 28 require or permit an entity to account for an interest in a subsidiary, associate or joint venture using SB-FRS 39; in those cases, entities shall apply the requirements of this SB-FRS and, for those measured at fair value, the requirements of SB-FRS 113 Fair Value Measurement.
+- 3 This SB-FRS shall be applied by all entities to all types of financial instruments, except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with SB-FRS 110 Consolidated Financial Statements, SB-FRS 27 Separate Financial Statements, or SB-FRS 28 Investments in Associates and Joint Ventures.
+However, in some cases, SB-FRS 110, SB-FRS 27 or SB-FRS 28 require or permit an entity to account for an interest in a subsidiary, associate or joint venture using SB-FRS 109; in those cases, entities shall apply the requirements of this SB-FRS and, for those measured at fair value, the requirements of SB-FRS 113 Fair Value Measurement.
 Entities shall also apply this SB-FRS to all derivatives linked to interests in subsidiaries, associates or joint ventures unless the derivative meets the definition of an equity instrument in SB-FRS 32. - (b) employers' rights and obligations arising from employee benefit plans, to which SB-FRS 19 Employee Benefits applies. - (c) [Deleted] - (d) insurance contracts as defined in SB-FRS 104 Insurance Contracts.
-However, this SB-FRS applies to derivatives that are embedded in insurance contracts if SB-FRS 39 requires the entity to account for them separately.
-Moreover, an issuer shall apply this SB-FRS to financial guarantee contracts if the issuer applies SB-FRS 39 in recognising and measuring the contracts, but shall apply SB-FRS 104 if the issuer elects, in accordance with paragraph 4(d) of SB-FRS 104, to apply SB-FRS 104 in recognising and measuring them. - (e) financial instruments, contracts and obligations under share-based payment transactions to which SB-FRS 102 Share-based Payment applies, except that this SB-FRS applies to contracts within the scope of paragraphs 5-7 of SB-FRS 39. - (f) instruments that are required to be classified as equity instruments in accordance with paragraphs 16A and 16B or paragraphs 16C and 16D of SB-FRS 32. - This SB-FRS applies to recognised and unrecognised financial instruments.
-Recognised financial instruments include financial assets and financial liabilities that are within the scope of SB-FRS 39.
-Unrecognised financial instruments include some financial instruments that,
+However, this SB-FRS applies to derivatives that are embedded in insurance contracts if SB-FRS 109 requires the entity to account for them separately.
+Moreover, an issuer shall apply this SB-FRS to financial guarantee contracts if the issuer applies SB-FRS 109 in recognising and measuring the contracts, but shall apply SB-FRS 104 if the issuer elects, in accordance with paragraph 4(d) of SB-FRS 104, to apply SB-FRS 104 in recognising and measuring them. - (e) financial instruments, contracts and obligations under share-based payment transactions to which SB-FRS 102 Share-based Payment applies, except that this SB-FRS applies to contracts within the scope of SB-FRS 109. - (f) instruments that are required to be classified as equity instruments in accordance with paragraphs 16A and 16B or paragraphs 16C and 16D of SB-FRS 32. - This SB-FRS applies to recognised and unrecognised financial instruments.
+Recognised financial instruments include financial assets and financial liabilities that are within the scope of SB-FRS 109.
+Unrecognised financial instruments include some financial instruments that, although outside the scope of SB-FRS 109, are within the scope of this SB-FRS.